 As a platform for running a thriving virtual community, Slack has been hit or miss.

 Specifically, Slack lacks member profiles and a central activity feed, so there’s no easy way to discover new members or fresh content.
 Interaction is limited, too: there’s no poll function, no place to host live events, and no place to create rich media or long-form content.
 In a virtual community, you want your people to build a habit via multiple kinds of interactions.
 With Slack, there’s no real way to do that.

 A better alternative: A Mighty Network

-Mighty Networks is a relatively new entrant into the options you have for powering a new virtual community, but offers the broadest and most flexible feature set out there today.
+Mighty Networks gives you the power of cultural software, bringing together content, courses, community, and commerce.
+It has the broadest and most flexible feature set out there today for your virtual community.

 With a Mighty Network, you are creating your own website for your virtual community (similar to what you get when you build a Wix or Squarespace website or Shopify store).
 It has member profiles, direct messaging, as well as a central activity feed where posts, long form blog articles, topics, polls, questions, and events all show up to the right members.